MoonPoet/xaprb-src/content/talks/srecon-approaching-unacceptable-workload-boundary/index.md

 ---
 class: bigger, img-center
-# This Behavior Isn't News To You
+# You Already Know This

 You've seen lots of benchmarks with diminishing returns.